-The Inti Raymi is one of the peruvian celebrations that celebrates the sun god of the Incas, today it is recreated on June 24 of each year as the most solemn and grandiose festivity of the vanished Inca Empire.
+The Inti Raymi Festival is one of the Peruvian celebrations that celebrates the sun god of the Incas, today it is recreated on June 24 of each year as the most solemn and grandiose festivity of the vanished Inca Empire.

 The Inti Raymi is a festival celebrated since the time of the Incas during the winter solstice to worship the sun god, it involves colorful costumes, luxury banquets, festive music, and historical re-enactments.

 The Inti Raymi scenario is the fortress of Sacsayhuaman, located in the northern area of the city of Cusco, according to the Inca Gracilazo de la Vega, Sacsayhuaman is "the greatest and most magnificent work that the Incas had built to show their power and majesty "

 To the beat of millenarian musical airs, delegates with their typical clothes, and also, like coming from other times, ñustas, coyas and pallas, advance in rows.
 Finally, suddenly, the Inca lets himself be seen.
 The sovereign is transported on a litter, which in the legendary era was of gold and silver, and accompanied by a retinue of dried apricots and other dignitaries who walk behind him.

 11:00 Walk up to Plaza de Armas and enjoy the festival in main square

 13:00 Appreciate the rituals in Sacsayhuamana, such as the rites of the New Fire, Coca, the offerings of the Four Suyos and the prediction of future times, among others.